Catfish Hunter

-James Augustus Hunter (April 8, 1946 – September 9, 1999), nicknamed "Catfish", was a professional baseball player in Major League Baseball (MLB).
+James Augustus "Catfish" Hunter (April 8, 1946 – September 9, 1999) was an American professional baseball player in Major League Baseball (MLB).
 From 1965 to 1979, he was a pitcher for the Kansas City / Oakland Athletics and New York Yankees.
-Hunter was the first pitcher since 1915 to win 200 games by age 31.
+Hunter is the only pitcher since 1915 to win 200 games by age 31.
 He is often referred to as baseball's first big-money free agent, and was a member of five World Series championship teams.

+Hunter was married to Helen Hunter and they had three children.
 Hunter retired at age 33 following the 1979 season, after developing persistent arm problems, and was inducted into the Baseball Hall of Fame in 1987.
 He was diagnosed with amyotrophic lateral sclerosis, also known as Lou Gehrig's disease, in his early 50s, and died of the disease about a year after his diagnosis.
 Hunter has been the subject of numerous popular culture references, including the Bob Dylan song "Catfish".

 Early life

 The youngest son of eight children, Hunter was born and raised in Hertford in northeast North Carolina.
 He grew up on a farm and excelled in a variety of sports at Perquimans County High School.
 Hunter played linebacker and offensive tackle in football as well as shortstop, cleanup batter, and pitcher in baseball.
-His older brothers taught him to pitch, and his pitching skill began to attract scouts from MLB teams to Hertford.
+His older brothers taught him to pitch, and his pitching skill began to attract scouts from major-league teams to Hertford.
+He led the Perquimans baseball team to the 1963 NCHSAA 2A state title his junior season.

 During his senior year in November 1963, Hunter's right foot was wounded by a brother in a hunting accident; he lost one of his toes and shotgun pellets lodged in his foot.
 The accident left Hunter somewhat hobbled and jeopardized his prospects in the eyes of many professional scouts, but the Kansas City Athletics signed Hunter to a contract.
 Hunter was sent to the Mayo Clinic that year so that surgeons could work on his foot.
 He recovered in La Porte, Indiana, at the farm of Athletics owner Charles O. Finley.